LattePandaTeam/Docs/content/delta_edition/drivers_and_software.md

 ## Regular Drivers

-We use Intel Driver & Support Assistant (Intel DSA) to install and update Alpha drivers.
+We use Intel Driver & Support Assistant (Intel DSA) to install and update Delta drivers.

 Intel DSA can auto-detect the relevant drivers or updates for you according to your CPU model, which is very simple and convenient.
 Let's start together!